EdgeFirstAI/documentation/docs/platforms/ssh.md

 ```
 The path is not needed for files in the `torizon` home directory `/home/torizon`, and relative paths from `/home/torizon` can be used.

-If the destination file will be named the same as a the source file, a period `.` can be used instead.
+If the destination file will be named the same as the source file, a period `.` can be used instead.

 For example, if we want to upload the "test.mcap" file to the device from the current working directory on our local machine to remote device `verdin-imx8mp-15141029`, we can run the command:
 ```